Bright Source of High-Dimensional Temporal Entanglement: III. Methods

 Certifying the security of high-dimensional QKD protocols is challenging.
 Most security arguments either rely on mutually unbiased basis measurements~\cite{doda2021, Sheridan_Scarani2010}, which are practically infeasible for many platforms, such as the present one, or on computationally challenging, time-consuming numerical convex optimization tasks that limit the analyzable dimension to the single digits~\cite{bergmayr2023}.

 In this work, we use a recent semi-analytic method~\cite{Kanitschar2025, Kanitschar2025b}, which certifies asymptotic secure key rates based on the native measurements of our nested-Franson setup.
-The underlying idea is the following: while TOA measurements determine the diagonal elements of the unknown state's density matrix, TSUP measurements give access to elements of one or (in the case of the nested setup) multiple off-diagonals.
-Inspired by entanglement-witness theory~\cite{Friis2018}, one can construct a witness operator based on the accessible measurements.
+The underlying idea is the following: while TOA measurements determine the diagonal elements of the unknown state's density matrix, TSUP measurements give access to elements of one or (in the case of our nested setup) multiple off-diagonals.

+Inspired by entanglement-witness theory~\cite{Friis2018}, one can construct a witness operator from accessible measurements.
 Further elements can be bounded using a matrix completion technique~\cite{Tiranov2017, Martin2017}.
-If chosen accordingly, this allows an efficient solution of a dual semi-definite program for an eavesdropper's guessing probability for the key, which, in turn, can be related to the min-entropy of the underlying classical-quantum state,
+Eve's guessing probability on Alice's share of the key can be formulated as a convex optimization problem subject to Alice's and Bob's observations on the shared quantum state.
+A careful combination of the aforementioned techniques can be used to construct an efficiently solvable dual semi-definite program for Eve's guessing probability.
+The latter, in turn, can be related to the min-entropy of the underlying classical-quantum state,

 This leads to a reliable lower bound on the asymptotic Devetak-Winter~\cite{Devetak_Winter2006} key rate,

 where the classical error-correction leakage $H(X|Y)$ can be bounded based on the test data in the TOA basis.